Marimo: Cultural aspects

 Marimo balls are a rare curiosity.
 In Japan, the Ainu people hold a three-day marimo festival every October at Lake Akan.

 Because of their appealing appearance, the lake balls also serve as a medium for environmental education.
 Small balls sold as souvenirs are hand rolled from free-floating filaments.
 A widely marketed stuffed toy character known as Marimokkori takes the anthropomorphic form of the marimo algae as one part of its design.

-Marimo are sometimes sold for display in aquariums; those often originate from Ukrainian lakes such as the Shatskyi Lakes.
-Balls sold in Japanese aquarium shops are of European origin; collecting them from Lake Akan is prohibited.
+Marimo are sometimes sold for display in aquariums, typically cultivated in Ukrainian lakes such as the Shatskyi Lakes.
+Balls sold in Japanese aquarium shops are of European origin, as collecting them from Lake Akan is prohibited.

+In the manga One Piece and its adaptation, the Straw Hat Crew's swordsman, Zoro, is often referred to as "Marimo Head" due to his spiky green hair.

 Contamination

 On 2 March 2021, the United States Geological Survey was notified that zebra mussels had been discovered in moss balls sold in pet stores across North America.
 By 8 March, invasive zebra mussels had been detected in moss balls in 21 states.
 These discoveries were prompted by the initial find at a Seattle Petco.
-Owners of fish tanks were urged to decontaminate the moss balls by boiling, freezing or bleaching them before disposing of them to prevent spread to local waterways.
+Owners of fish tanks were urged to decontaminate the moss balls by boiling, freezing, or bleaching them before disposing of them to prevent spread to local waterways.
 Petco and PetSmart voluntarily recalled moss balls in their stores.
 If the mussels reach open water in Washington, they could cost the state $100 million each year in maintenance for power and water systems.